raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- /task ---

 --- task ---

-Change the Scale settings on the Plane to make it bigger so you have more room.
+Change the 'Scale' settings on the Plane to make it bigger so you have more room:

 ![The transform component with scale X and Z coordinates changed to 4](images/plane-scale-4-1-4.png)